randheer094/randheer094.github.io/index.md

 * * *

 #### About Me
-> I am Randheer, a computer science graduate with more then 4 year of experience in Android Application Development using Java and Kotlin.
+> Computer science graduate with more then 5 year of experience in Android Application Development using Java, Kotlin and React Native.

 #### Tools & Technology
 - Programming Languages
   - Java
   - Kotlin
   - Python
+  - JavaScript (Basic)
 - IDE's
   - Android Studio
   - Eclipse